avahidi/bmlib/README.rst

 * printf()/vprintf() don't return the number of printed characters
 * formatting flags are not supported in printf() functions
+* floating points (%f/e/g/E/G) is not supported
+* '%n' is not supported
-* '%x' and '%X' print 32 and 64-bit hexadecimals including leading zeros (similar to %08lx)
+* '%x' and '%X' print 32 and 64-bit hexadecimals including leading zeros (corresponding to %08x and %016lx)
 * '%p' and '%P' start with '0x', behave otherwise like '%x' and '%x'

-These were chosen based on authors own experience with bare-metal development.
-A fully compliant printf() such as `Marco Paland's implementation <https://github.com/mpaland/printf>`_ is significantly larger.
+These were chosen based on authors own experience with bare-metal development, and to keep the library as small as possible.
+For example not supporting %n was to remove a common `attack vector <https://en.wikipedia.org/wiki/Uncontrolled_format_string>`_, while excluding formatting flags removed something complex but very seldom needed in embedded system (unless to print addresses, which is already supported by %x and %p).

+But if you need a fully compliant printf() you might need to use another library such as `Marco Paland's printf implementation <https://github.com/mpaland/printf>`_.
+Note that this library is 2-3 larger than the entire bmlib, so libc compliance comes with a cost.

 Building
 --------